 What is the difference between celiac disease and non-celiac gluten sensitivity (NCGS)?

 Celiac disease causes damage to the small intestine.
 There are specific markers in the blood that help confirm the diagnosis.
 Non-celiac gluten sensitivity causes symptoms that may include nausea, vomiting, abdominal pain, headaches, diarrhea, joint pain, fatigue, and “brain fog."
 These might be slight or severe.
 However, NCGS does not injure the intestine; there are no specific markers in the blood; and the diagnosis requires improvement of symptoms after following a diet without gluten.

 What are the causes of celiac disease?

 Normally, the body's immune system is designed to protect it from foreign invaders.
-When people with celiac disease eat foods that contain gluten, their immune system forms antibodies to gluten, which then attack the lining of the intestine.
+When people with celiac disease eat foods that contain gluten, their immune systems attack the lining of the intestine.
 This causes inflammation (swelling) in the intestines and damages the villi, the hair-like structures on the lining of the small intestine.
-Nutrients from food are absorbed by the villi; if the villi are damaged, the person cannot absorb nutrients and ends up malnourished, no matter how much he or she eats.
+Nutrients from food are absorbed by the villi.
+If the villi are damaged, the person cannot absorb nutrients and ends up malnourished, no matter how much he or she eats.